Clicky

 In conclusion

-If you’re a Hackney local, how I envy you!
+If you’re a Hackney Shoreditch local, how I envy you!
 Bad Manners is one of the most interesting food places I’ve come across so far, and I, for one, will definitely visit again.
 Possibly even in the middle of winter.

 In the meantime, have you visited those other interesting places?
 For wraps that are not burritos (but also have fries inside), there’s Utopia in Farringdon.
 For yet another take on wraps, with an Indian flavour this time, there’s Paratha Inn in Croydon.
 Want fries that are very much on the side, and a very generous portion of them at that?
 There’s Roti Brothers in Crystal Palace.
 And finally, for a more traditional take on Mexican food, there’s DF Tacos.